 To evaluate this possibility, I use the same data and model as Table 1 but change the dependent variable to be a three-category variable for whether the voter voted in-person, by mail, or did not vote at all in 2014.
-Multinomial logistic regression, summarized in Table 3, allows for simultaneous estimation of the impact of 2012 lines each of these three outcomes.
+Multinomial logistic regression, summarized in Table 3, allows me to simultaneously estimate impact of 2012 lines each of these three outcomes.
 For in-person voters in 2012 (column 1 in the table), the model suggests that voters in areas with long lines were significantly less likely to vote in-person (relative to not voting at all) and significantly more likely to vote by mail in 2014.
-For the 2012 mail and nonvoter placebo groups (columns 2 and 3), there was no significant shift in voting patterns as a result of the length of line in a voter's neighborhood.
+For the 2012 mail and nonvoter placebo groups (columns 2 and 3), there was no significant shift in voting patterns as a result of the